emantos/kapre-create/README.md

 1. Connect the serial usb cable from computer to robot.
 2. Build the source code [ mvn clean package ]
 3. Run the shell [ java -jar target/irobotcreate-1.0-SNAPSHOT-jar-with-dependencies.jar ]
-4. Choose with serial port to use.
+4. Choose which serial port to use.

 The Shell
 =========